fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/02_new_delete.md

 ## problems with new

+New expression solves these problems:

+- initialization of allocated memory
+- type safety

-New-expression still shares some dangers with C allocations functions:
+New-expression still shares some dangers with C allocation functions:

 - it's easy to forget to detele (memory leak)
-- it's easy to delete twice (badly written control flow)
+- it's easy to delete twice (undefined behaviour)
-- `delete[]` can be mistakenly written as `delete` causing improper release of memory
+- `delete[]` can be mistakenly written as `delete` causing undefined behaviour

-- allocating with `malloc()` and freeing with `delete` or allocating with `new` and freeing with `free()` is undefined behaviour - allocation methods should not be mixed
+Allocating with `malloc()` and freeing with `delete` or allocating with `new` and freeing with `free()` is undefined behaviour - allocation methods should not be mixed.

-Nonetheless, new is still an improvement over C allocation functions but it's not the end - there are far better abstractions.
+Nonetheless, new is still an improvement over C allocation functions (it brings type safety and some customizations) but it's not the end - there are far better abstractions.
 These abstractions require to understand classes.